SignPath/website/docs/documentation/signing-containers/index.md

 ### Similarities

 * **No classic Certificate Authorities:** Manual key/certificate trust configuration ("pinning") required
-* **Signing items in OCI repositoies rather than files:** Signatures are not transferable to other repositories, e.g. in replication scenarios
+* **Signing items in OCI repositories rather than files:** Signatures are not transferable to other repositories, e.g. in replication scenarios

 ### Differences